 While not seen as often, but no less abundant, deer, opossums and armadillos inhabit the dense woods of the area.
 Try to spot some on your next visit!

 We hope you enjoy your visit to the Golden Isles and explore the natural beauty that makes this destination unique.
 Please respect the environment by leaving each area you visit as you found it.
-Whether you spend time relaxing and playing on the beach or hiking a nature trail, please 'pack out what you packed in'.
+Whether you spend time relaxing and playing on the beach or hiking a nature trail, please take only pictures and leave only footprints.

-Thank you for helping us to keep the Golden Isles beautiful!
+Thank you for helping us keep the Golden Isles beautiful!